Lewisburg Yoga Studio

 cumin.

-Blend by hand 2 T olive oil, 1 T sesame
+Asian Dressing: Blend by hand 2 T olive oil, 1 T sesame

 oil, 1 T apple cider vinegar, 1 t soy sauce, 1 T raw tahini (or almond butter), 2 t honey or sweetener of choice, few grates of fresh ginger, salt if desired.
 Sometimes I add a few tablespoons water to thin this down.